E passport is a public document with electronic chip issued to for traveling abroad.

 IF A PERSON MARRIED ABROAD AND / OR CHANGED THEIR NAME

 The fact of marriage and change of name must be registered in Croatia in order to apply for a new passport according to the instructions in section MARRIAGE.

 In this case, the applicant must also submit a Croatian marriage certificate/Birth certificate/Domovnica stating the new name, in addition to the other documents required for applying for a new passport.

-The Embassy recommends that applicants apply for a new passport two months before the expiry of the old one.
+The Embassy recommends that applicants apply for a new passport two months before the expiry of the old one or earlier.